andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 print(dict(name='John', age=30, country='USA'))               # dictionary from keyword arguments -> {'name': 'John', 'age': 30, 'country': 'USA'}
 ```

 You can get the value of a key the same way you would use normal [[#Indexing|indexing]].
 You can add, change or remove elements, because it is [[#Mutable|mutable]].
-If you want to add a value you can use assignment with the new key like this `dictName[newKey] = newValue`, if the key already exists it will change the value of the existing key.
+If you want to add a value you can use assignment with the new key with the syntax `dictName[newKey] = newValue`, if the key already exists it will change the value of the existing key.

 ```python
 person = {'name': 'Tom', 'age': 25, 'city': 'Linz'}